 Information is essential to delivering services to citizens and businesses.
 Information security refers to the defence of information or information systems from unauthorised or unintended access, destruction, disruption or tampering.

 It is important that the Council acts appropriately with the information we obtain, store and process.

 Confidentiality, integrity and availability of information must be proportional and appropriate to maintain services, comply with relevent legislation and provide trust to our customers and partners.

 Application of policy

-Everyone who accesses information the organisation holds must be aware of these policy statements and their responsibilities in relation to information security.
+Everyone who accesses information the Council holds must be aware of these policy statements and their responsibilities in relation to information security.

 All those who access information may be held personally responsible for any breach or misuse.

 Information security principles

 Information security is the preservation of:

 - Confidentiality – ensuring that information is accessible only to those authorised to have access